 Your mediator can tell you what the law says about certain matters, such as financial settlements and child arrangement orders.
 However, they cannot provide legal advice as the law relates to your circumstances.

-That being said, it may be helpful to seek advice from a family law solicitor before your MIAM, or indeed at any point in the process.
+That being said, it may be helpful to seek advice from a family lawyer before your MIAM, or indeed at any point in the process.
 A family solicitor will help you navigate the process and make informed decisions at each stage of the process.
 They can also represent you in family court should mediation not be an option, or help you carefully consider proposed agreements and apply for a consent order.

 How can Lawhive help?